BlueDragon28/simple-audio-player/README.md

 The software is licensed under the **MIT** license.
 Check the [LICENSE](LICENSE) file.

 Some of the images are from <a href="https://www.flaticon.com/free-icons/search" title="search icons">Search icons created by Chanut - Flaticon</a>.

+[cpp-httplib](https://github.com/yhirose/cpp-httplib) is used to handle oauth2 redirect url request.